A woman at her office desk, eyes closed, hand resting flat on the surface — the pause between provocation and response

 Seneca’s stage three is Ellis’s C. The full passion, reason overridden, acting on the impression as though it were certainty.

 The clinical insight and the philosophical one are the same insight.
 Which raises the question Seneca would have asked: if you know this is how anger works, what do you do with that knowledge?
+The answer — and the specific techniques that target the moment of assent — is what CBT techniques for emotional regulation are actually practising.

 What the Practice Looks Like